vnvo/deltaforge/docs/src/apireference.md

 ## Schema Management

-### List Schemas
+### List Database Schemas

 ```http
 GET /pipelines/{name}/schemas
 ```

-Returns all tracked schemas for a pipeline.
+Returns all tracked database schemas for a pipeline.
+These are the schemas loaded directly from the source database.

 **Response:** `200 OK`
 ```json